bvm-org/bvm/docs/notes.md

 mech so that (0,0) refers to the first arg to the current segment and scope-local tmps are at (1,N).

+The problem with this is that it means you have to explicitly duplicate everything if you're just passing through to another segment.

 Closure Capture
 ===============